Shahidur Rahman Shantoo: Bangladesh national team

 After the 1971 Liberation War, Shantoo played for the President's XI team during the first football match in the newly independent Bangladesh, on 13 February 1972.
 He kept a clean sheet as his side defeated Bangladesh XI (unofficial Bangladesh national team) 2–0.
-On 13 May 1972, Shantoo represented the Dhaka XI team as they defeated the first international football team to visit independent Bangladesh, Mohun Bagan AC by a goal from Kazi Salahuddin.
+On 13 May 1972, Shantoo represented the Dhaka XI team as they defeated the first international football club to visit independent Bangladesh, Mohun Bagan AC by a goal from Kazi Salahuddin.

 In 1973, coach Sheikh Shaheb Ali named Shantoo in the first Bangladesh national football team squad which travelled to Malaysia for the 1973 Merdeka Tournament.
 He made his debut for Bangladesh against Thailand during the country's first official international game.
 With the encounter ending 2–2, Bangladesh were reported to have lost on penalties.
 With Shantoo in goal, the defense that day included captain Zakaria Pintoo, Abdul Hakim, Sheikh Ashraf Ali and Nazir Ahmed Chowdhury.

 Shantoo remained the first choice goalkeeper for the national team during 1975 Merdeka Tournament in Malaysia, 1976 King's Cup and 1978 Asian Games in Bangkok, the 1980 AFC Asian Cup qualifiers in Dhaka, South Korea's 1979 President's Cup, Kuwait's 1980 AFC Asian Cup, President's Gold Cup in Dhaka in 1981 and lastly during the 1982 Quaid-e-Azam International Tournament in Pakistan.

 Shantoo was made the national team captain for the 1976 King's Cup and retained the role for the 1978 Asian Games.
 At the time when the Dhaka Derby was one of the most heated football rivalries in South Asia, Bangladesh Football Federation's decision to choose Mohammedan's Shantoo over the more experienced Monwar Hossain Nannu of Abahani Krira Chakra, was criticized by both players and fans.
 This led to six Abahani players quitting the national team before the tournament.

 In the opening match of the 1980 AFC Asian Cup against North Korea, coach Abdur Rahim had to substitute an injured Shantoo for the second choice Wahiduzzaman Pintu.
 Nevertheless, after Pintu's consecutive blunders Bangladesh lost the opening game 2–3.
 Shantoo went on to start the next couple of the group-stage games against Syria and Iran, conceding a total of 8 goals during them.